aad-1083474/learning-js/README.md

 ## 2. How will I achieve this?
 I will be following a JavaScript course which include small projects to test my knowledge.

+## 3. What now?
+After achieving this I will be following a React and Node.js course + I'll create my own portfolio site.